HaniNguyen1803/Hotel-Booking-Demand/README.md

 # Attributes
 - Numerical:
-  -'lead_time': Number of days that elapsed between the entering date of the booking into the PMS and the arrival date -'arrival_date_year': Year of arrival date
+  - 'lead_time': Number of days that elapsed between the entering date of the booking into the PMS and the arrival date
+  - 'arrival_date_year': Year of arrival date
   - 'arrival_date_week_number': Week number of the arrival date
   - 'arrival_date_day_of_month': Day of the month of the arrival date
   - 'stays_in_weekend_nights': Number of weekend nights (Saturday or Sunday) the guest stayed or booked to stay at the hotel.